 After his running career, Washington owned as many as 27 McDonald’s franchises as a businessman.
 He sued McDonald’s for systemic racial discrimination and settled the lawsuit in 2021 when McDonald’s bought 13 of his restaurants for $33.5M.

 Herb Washington’s story as a designated runner is usually overlooked when discussing the 1975 Topps Baseball set.
-And while his reception on the team was mixed amongst players, he still got a World Series championship ring (despite being picked off at a critical moment in game 2).
-Happy collecting!
+While his reception on the team was mixed among players, he still got a World Series championship ring (despite being picked off at a critical moment in game 2).